datasciencesg/workshops/SaveU2000/Beginners/README.md

 - **Chapter 5: Nuts and Bolts in Machine Learning**
   - 5.1: *Bias and Variance*
   - 5.2: *Regularlization*
-    - L1 and L2 Regularization (aka weights regularization)
+    - Why is my Neural Network not working?
-    - Dropout
+    - Weights Regularization and Dropout
-    - Activity Regularization
+  - 5.3: *Knowledge Distilation*